How Prabowo Subianto strategized his way to becoming president - ExBulletin

 Amid the turmoil following his second victory in 2019, Joko did something clever and unusual.
 He brought the fiery Prabowo into his government as defense minister, the first step in a brutal rapprochement that would lead to the former general's victory on Wednesday.

 The constitution barred Joko, reluctantly, from seeking a third presidential term.
-He has a lot to achieve, including his $34 billion ($51 billion) vision of a new capital in the isolated jungle from Borneo.
+He has a lot to achieve, including his vision for a $US34 billion ($51 billion) new capital in the remote jungles of Borneo.

 He has been heavily criticized for manipulating the state apparatus for his own ends and obstructing the corruption monitoring system, but Joko remains very popular among ordinary Indonesians who love his modest personality as a man of action and the country's expanding economy.